surfer190/fixes/docs/api/api-product-manager.md

 level 4: Interactive - try it out level 5: Predictive and Adaptive

-## API as a product: DevOps Scalabiltiy and Evolvability
+## API as a product: DevOps Scalabilty and Evolvability

 Devops - development and operations